‘You’ll find out’: Trump speaks on Greenland’s fate and the future of NATO

 “It has never lived up to its potential,” Trump told reporters.

-When asked if his “board of peace” – designed to oversee the reconstruction of war-torn Gaza – might one day replace the UN, Trump replied, “Well, it might.”
+When asked if his “board of peace” — designed to oversee the reconstruction of war-torn Gaza — might one day replace the UN, Trump replied in the affirmative, saying, “Well, it might.”

 A role for Machado in Venezuela?